bhj/KaraokeEternal/docs/content/docs/index.md

 <hr>

-## Karaoke Eternal (the "web" app)
+## Karaoke Eternal (the app)

-Karaoke Eternal is a modern mobile browser app that lets everyone join quickly, without having to install anything on their phones.
+Karaoke Eternal is a modern mobile browser app that lets everyone join without having to install anything on their phones.
 It's built for touch, but a mouse is supported in desktop browsers (click and drag to emulate swipe gestures).

 ### Library

-The library view lists available songs organized by artist.
-The search area at the top allows filtering by artist name, song title and/or your starred songs:
+The library view lists available songs organized by artist, with search and filtering options at the top.

 <div class="row">
   {{% img srcset="app-library.png 2x" src="app-library.png" alt="Library view" %}}
   {{% img srcset="app-library2.png 2x" src="app-library2.png" alt="Library search/filter view" %}}
 </div>

 Tap to expand an artist, then tap a song's title to queue it.
-You can also tap its star to save it for later.
-A glowing song indicates that it's upcoming in the queue.
-Artists will also glow to show that they contain queued or starred songs.
+A glowing song and artist indicate they're upcoming in the queue.

+Swiping left on a song reveals the following options:

+  - Song Info (admin only): Shows underlying media and allows setting a preferred version.

-If there are multiple versions (media files) of a song, admins will see an italicized number in parentheses after the title, and the version in the folder highest in the [Media Folders](#preferences-admin-only) list will be used by default.
-Admins can also reveal additional options for a song, such as Get Info, by swiping left on it.
+When a song has multiple versions (media files), admins see an italicized number after the title, and media in the folder highest in the [Media Folders](#preferences-admin-only) list will be used unless specifically set (see Song Info above).

 ### Queue

-The queue view shows your room's previous, current and upcoming songs:
+The queue view shows your room's previous, current and upcoming songs.

 <div class="row">
   {{% img srcset="app-queue.png 2x" src="app-queue.png" alt="Queue view" %}}
 </div>

-Singers are prioritized by time since each last sang, so those joining later in the session aren't penalized and will get right to the front of the queue.
+Singers are prioritized by how long they've gone without singing, so those joining later in the party aren't penalized and will jump near the front of the queue.

+Swiping left on a queued song reveals the following options:

+- Make User's Next: Moves the song to become the next one that user sings.
+Does *not* affect that user's place in the queue.
+- Song Info (admin only): Shows underlying media and allows setting a preferred version.
+- Remove: Removes the song from the queue.

-To remove an upcoming song, swipe left and tap X. Normal users can only remove their own songs, but admins can remove anyone's upcoming song.
-Admins will also see additional options when swiping left, such as Get Info.
+Normal users can only manage their own queued songs, but admins can manage anyone's.

 ### Account

-The account view lets users manage their account, while admins will see additional panels:
+The account view lets users manage their account, while admins will see additional panels.

 <div class="row">
   {{% img srcset="app-account.png 2x" src="app-account.png" alt="Account view" %}}